beckitrue/container-app-workshop/lesson_8/README.md

 ```

 :white_check_mark: You'll know this worked when you have a running container with the name `simple-web` and the Flask server is running.
 You can check this by going to `localhost:5000` in your web browser.
 You should see the Flask server running.

+[This is the output of my conversation with Claude](https://claude.ai/share/6dab144b-153e-4cb4-b517-4d3dfd887853).
+Your's may look different, but the end result should be the same - a working container running the Flask server.